 The Japanese have been studying the link between blood type and personality for over 60 years.
-Find out what your blood type says about your personality and health.
+To find out more about blood types, including what foods to eat and avoid and ideal exercise, be sure to read The Body Ecology Diet.

 Today, it is even more common to hear the Japanese ask your blood type than it is for Americans to ask your astrological sign.

-To most Japanese both biology and genetics have a role in determining personality.
-Approximately 90% know their blood type and for decades, blood typing has been used by: employers whenassessing job candidates, dating services for potential love matches and even companies for marketing soft drinks and other products.1
+To most Japanese, both biology and genetics have a role in determining personality.
+Approximately 90% know their blood type and for decades, blood typing has been used by employers when assessing job candidates, dating services for potential love matches and even companies for marketing soft drinks and other products.

 I seem to have a special relationship with Japan.
 I lived there from the ages of 12 to 15.
 I also studied with Lima Ohsawa, who founded Macrobiotics with her husband, George Ohsawa.